 The first official auditions for the Cincinnati Ballet were in 1963 at the YMCA, where 41 dancers were chosen from 200 hopefuls.
 Debut performances took place at the University of Cincinnati’s Wilson Auditorium in 1964 and 1965.

-In 1997, Victoria Morgan was appointed Artistic Director and CEO in 2008.
+In 1997, Victoria Morgan was appointed Artistic Director and later, in 2008, Morgan became CEO.
 Also in 2008, Devon Carney, a former principal dancer with Boston Ballet, was appointed Associate Artistic Director.
-Morgan has honored the cincinnati Ballet tradition of performing not only new works, but also keeping the historic repertoire alive and vibrant.
+Morgan has honored the Cincinnati Ballet tradition of performing not only new works, but also keeping the historic repertoire alive and vibrant.

-As Cincinnati Ballet prepares for the 50th Anniversary during the 2013-2014 Season, it is acknowledged as one of the country’s leading midrange ballet companies.
-Cincinnati Ballet is set to soar.
+Set to soar, Cincinnati Ballet is acknowledged as one of the country’s leading midrange ballet companies.

 For more information about Cincinnati Ballet, please visit www.CBallet.org.